Corey Schue Avatar

 to Its Own Customers

-Two years after Broadcom’s $69 billion acquisition closed, the evidence is no longer anecdotal.
-VMware’s decline is systematic, intentional, and accelerating.
-Here’s what it looks like from the inside.
+Two years after Broadcom’s $69 billion acquisition closed, this isn’t a hot take anymore.
+It’s a pattern.
+Here’s what it looks like from the inside — VMware Broadcom licensing costs included.

 The Acquisition That Changed Everything

-For close to 20 years VMware held a special place in enterprise IT.
-There was a reason why vSphere was the default hypervisor platform – it was mature, it was well supported, and its licensing model, while never exactly affordable, at least had some semblance to the actual cost and value of what you were running.
-Operations teams could budget.
-Architects might be able to work around it.
-Its surrounding ecosystem was deep and well understood.
+For close to 20 years, VMware held a special place in enterprise IT. vSphere was the default hypervisor for a reason — mature, well supported, and priced in a way that at least resembled the value you were getting (never cheap, but explainable).
+Operations teams could budget around it.
+Architects could work around it.
+The ecosystem around it was deep enough that you almost never had to.

 Then Broadcom bought it.

-Broadcom’s playbook isn’t a secret.
-They acquire mature enterprise software companies, gut R&D and support headcount, kill off product lines that don’t fit their bundle strategy, and get maximum revenue from a captive installed base that can’t migrate overnight.
-They did it with CA Technologies.
-They did it with Symantec’s enterprise business.
-VMware is simply the biggest – and most damaging – execution of this playbook to date.
+Broadcom’s playbook isn’t a secret, and it isn’t new.
+Acquire a mature enterprise software company.
+Gut R&D and support headcount.
+Kill the product lines that don’t fit the bundle.
+Squeeze maximum revenue out of a captive installed base that can’t migrate overnight.
+They did it to CA Technologies.
+They did it to Symantec’s enterprise business.
+VMware is just the biggest, and the most damaging, run of that same play yet.

 The Support Implosion: Layoffs, Consolidation, and Silence

-Soon after the acquisition closed, Broadcom laid off employees across the entire VMware workforce.
-The cut is estimated at somewhere between 2,000 and 4,000 roles, with professional services, customer success and frontline technical support taking particularly deep cuts.
-These were not superfluous positions.
-These were the engineers who knew the product.
+Soon after the acquisition closed, Broadcom laid off employees across the entire VMware workforce — somewhere between 2,000 and 4,000 roles by most estimates, with professional services, customer success, and frontline technical support taking the deepest cuts.
+These weren’t superfluous positions.
+These were the engineers who actually knew the product.

-Broadcom meanwhile moved faster on product consolidation.
-The standalone products with their own dedicated support teams and documentation tracks were folded under the VMware Cloud Foundation (VCF) umbrella, creating disruption to institutional knowledge, and making existing support paths ambiguous at best and non-functional at worst.
+Meanwhile, Broadcom moved fast on product consolidation.
+Standalone products that used to have their own dedicated support teams and documentation tracks all got folded under the VMware Cloud Foundation (VCF) umbrella.
+Institutional knowledge took the hit.
+Support paths went from clear to ambiguous at best, non-functional at worst.

 “When you call for support and the engineer on the other end has been with the company for three months, you’re not getting support.
 You’re getting managed expectations.”

-The tangible consequence for those managing production vSphere environments is that ticket response times are slower, escalation paths are unclear, and the engineers who had deep institutional knowledge of products such as vSAN, NSX-T and vRealize, who could reproduce your bug in a lab and own it through resolution are mostly gone.
-They have been replaced by a leaner, less experienced tier-1 function that relies on links to documentation and suggestions of workarounds.
+Here’s what that actually means if you’re managing production vSphere: ticket response times are slower, escalation paths are unclear, and the engineers who actually knew vSAN, NSX-T, and vRealize deeply enough to reproduce your bug in a lab and own it to resolution?
+Mostly gone.
+What’s left is a leaner, less experienced tier-1 function armed mostly with documentation links and workaround suggestions.

-For environments with compliance and SLA obligations — government networks, financial infrastructure, healthcare — this is not a minor inconvenience.
-A degraded support organization is a risk factor.
-It belongs in your vendor assessment documentation alongside licensing costs.
+For environments with compliance and SLA obligations — government networks, financial infrastructure, healthcare — this isn’t a minor inconvenience.
+A degraded support organization is a risk factor, full stop.
+It belongs in your vendor assessment documentation right next to licensing costs.

 // practical implication

 If you’re running vSphere in a mission-critical or compliance-bound environment, your support SLA contracts need to be re-evaluated against current reality — not the capability VMware had in 2022.
-What you paid for and what you are getting are not the same anymore.
+What you paid for and what you’re getting are not the same anymore.

 VCF: Chaos Engineering Masquerading as a Platform

-VMware Cloud Foundation was introduced as the future: a single, integrated stack of vSphere, vSAN, NSX and vRealize under one SKU and one deployment framework.
-The pitch is neat.
-The reality is a different story.
+VMware Cloud Foundation was pitched as the future — one integrated stack of vSphere, vSAN, NSX, and vRealize, one SKU, one deployment framework.
+Neat pitch.
+The reality’s a different story.

-You’ll find VMware infrastructure in enterprise datacenters because it is so reliable it’s boring.
-Hypervisors don’t have to be exciting.
-They have to schedule workloads properly, not crash, and let you sleep at night.
-The product lines that Broadcom is pushing customers into — particularly VCF as the required bundle for anyone who wants to remain on a supported path — add a degree of complexity that is fundamentally at odds with that mandate.
+You’ll find VMware in enterprise datacenters for one reason: it’s so reliable it’s boring.
+And that’s a compliment.
+Hypervisors aren’t supposed to be exciting — they’re supposed to schedule workloads, not crash, and let you sleep at night.
+The bundle Broadcom is pushing everyone into, VCF as the only supported path forward, adds a level of complexity that fights that whole mandate directly.

 “Forcing VCF onto a brownfield environment isn’t a migration.
 It’s a rebuild with a VMware logo on the box.”

-The component interdependencies within VCF also introduce new failure domains.
-Previously, you could upgrade vCenter and vSphere independently on a cadence that suited your organization.
-VCF lifecycle management is monolithic by design — updates must be applied across the full stack in lock-step, meaning the blast radius of a problematic update has grown considerably.
-A buggy NSX release in a standalone deployment used to be an NSX problem.
-In VCF it’s everyone’s problem, simultaneously.
+The component interdependencies inside VCF create new failure domains too.
+You used to be able to upgrade vCenter and vSphere on whatever cadence suited your org.
+VCF’s lifecycle management is monolithic by design — the whole stack updates in lockstep, so the blast radius on a bad update just got a lot bigger.
+A buggy NSX release used to be an NSX problem.
+In VCF, it’s everyone’s problem.
+All at once.

-To be fair, there are environments — particularly net-new deployments with cloud connectivity requirements — where VCF’s integrated approach makes architectural sense.
-But Broadcom’s decision to make VCF the only viable forward path for the majority of customers, regardless of deployment maturity or operational fit, is a business decision dressed up as a technical one.
+To be fair — and I try to be, even when I’m annoyed — there are environments where VCF’s integrated approach genuinely makes sense, particularly net-new deployments with cloud connectivity requirements.
+But forcing VCF as the only supported path for everyone, regardless of deployment maturity or operational fit, isn’t a technical decision.
+It’s a business decision wearing a technical decision’s clothes.

-Then there is the elephant inside the elephant: SDDC Manager 5.x.
-Broadcom has made a point of showcasing the improvements in VCF 9.x — a cleaner architecture, reduced operational overhead, a management plane that finally behaves like a product someone tested before shipping.
-The problem is that the vast majority of customers running VCF today are on 5.x, and those still on standalone vSphere 8 haven’t touched SDDC Manager at all.
-VCF 9.x’s improvements are real — and completely irrelevant to most of the install base.
+Then there’s the elephant inside the elephant: SDDC Manager 5.x.
+Broadcom loves showcasing the improvements in VCF 9.x — cleaner architecture, less operational overhead, a management plane that finally acts like someone tested it before shipping.
+Great.
+The problem is the vast majority of customers running VCF today are still on 5.x, and anyone still on standalone vSphere 8 hasn’t touched SDDC Manager at all.
+VCF 9.x’s improvements are real.
+They’re also irrelevant to most of the install base.

-SDDC Manager 5.x in production is a exercise in operational debt particularly in air-gapped environments.
-Its lifecycle management workflows are brittle, its dependency resolution frequently fails silently, and its health checks surface errors that lead nowhere useful.
-In environments running it at scale, a disproportionate amount of administrative time goes not toward managing the vSphere stack — the actual workloads, the actual infrastructure — but toward keeping SDDC Manager itself alive.
-A management plane that requires more babysitting than the infrastructure it manages is not a feature.
-It is a liability.
-When the tool designed to simplify operations becomes its own operational burden, the platform has failed its core design objective.
+SDDC Manager 5.x in production is an exercise in operational debt, particularly in air-gapped environments where you don’t get to just open a ticket and wait.
+Its lifecycle workflows are brittle.
+Its dependency resolution fails silently more often than I’d like to admit.
+Its health checks surface errors that lead absolutely nowhere useful.
+In environments running it at scale, a disproportionate amount of admin time goes not toward the actual vSphere stack — the actual workloads, the actual infrastructure — but toward just keeping SDDC Manager alive.
+A management plane that needs more babysitting than the infrastructure it manages isn’t a feature.
+It’s a liability.
+When the tool meant to simplify operations becomes its own operational burden, the platform has failed the one job it had.

 “I spend more time keeping SDDC Manager alive than managing the rest of the vSphere stack combined.
 That is not a management platform.
 That is a second job.”